tarunvaghela33/laravel-vue-crud/README.md

     composer install

+Install all the dependencies using npm

+    npm install
+    npm run dev

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env